AcmeCorp/BizTalkBuildSample/README.md

 BizTalkBuildSample
 ==================

-An example of the StealFocus Build solution to build a BizTalk solution, this includes:
+An example of the StealFocus Build framework to build a BizTalk solution, this includes:

 - Compiling the soluton.
 - Creating the BizTalk application.